InspiredUM-Analytics/data_analyst_task/README.md

 `Items.xlsx` contains some basic data on the items being sold.
 Each item is uniquely identified by the variable `p_id`.

 `Baskets.xlsx` contains data on the shopping behavior of customers.
 At what time, they bought which items.

+## Deliverable

+As the outcome of this task you should prepare a standalone Power BI dashboard ( *.pbix file ).
+Please send the completed task to lukas.pukelis@inspired.lt